Chuk Yuen (Wong Tai Sin District): History

 After World War II and the years around the Chinese Civil War, a large influx of refugees rushed into Hong Kong and built their home on the hill sides.
-Hong Kong Government zoned the hilly area north of the temple as Chuk Yuen Resettlement Area, which covered present-day Chuk Yuen North Estate, Chuk Yuen South Estate and Upper Wong Tai Sin Estate.
+In 1954, the Hong Kong Government zoned the hilly area north of the temple as Chuk Yuen Resettlement Area, this 29-acre area which covered present-day Chuk Yuen North Estate, Chuk Yuen South Estate and Upper Wong Tai Sin Estate accommodated 1700 various dwellings, over 70% which were self built wooden huts.
+Utilities in the area were built by various groups including the settlers of Chuk Yuen, the Hong Kong Government, the Church World Service and other Catholic organizations.
+For example, settlers made stairs and footpaths that connected different parts of the area; the Hong Kong Government constructed 20 public latrine buildings and two markets; various religious organizations provided a clinic, a primary school, a family life centre, and more.

 In 1956, the government decided to relocate the residents of squatters and Chuk Yuen Village in the resettlement area to high-rise residential blocks.
 Two Wong Tai Sin Estates, "Upper" and "Lower", were built.
 A special block with better in-house facilities was constructed for indigenous villagers.
 Originally, the Wong Tai Sin temple was threatened as it was within the development project.
 However, the Tung Wah Group of Hospitals successfully persuaded the government to preserve the temple.

 The housing project of the two Wong Tai Sin Estates were completed in early 1960s.
 The name of Wong Tai Sin gradually gained popularity over Chuk Yuen, though the temple continues to use the address of No. 2 Chuk Yuen Village.

 Later, the northern part of the settlement area was replaced with the Chuk Yuen North and Chuk Yuen South estates.
 The Chuk Yuen Bus Terminus at Chuk Yuen Road, between two estates, hosts many bus routes to other areas of Hong Kong.

 Nowadays, Chuk Yuen commonly refers to the estates, the bus terminus, and surroundings.